thebravoman/software_engineering_2015/c08_json_and_xml_review/theory.md

 ##Quadratic Equation V2
 Make the program work for the quadratic equations

-##Counting words V2
+##Counting words V2 and V3
 Fix the counting words for V2 where it counts the symbols.

 Deadline
 16 November 2015 22:00

-##Counting words V3
+##Counting words V4
-Count the words and symbols in a ruby file taking into account all the special things about the ruby syntax
+Count the words and symbols andin a ruby file taking into account all the special things about the ruby syntax

 16 November 2015 22:00